microsoft/react-native-windows-samples/website/versioned_docs/version-0.69/native-api/ReactInstanceSettings-api-windows.md

 This can be an `ms-appx://` or `ms-appdata://` URI (if the app is UWP or packaged using MSIX), a filesystem path, or a URI pointing at an embedded resource.
 Examples:

 - `ms-appx:///Bundle` - locates the bundle in the MSIX package.
-See [URI schemes](https://docs.microsoft.com/windows/uwp/app-resources/uri-schemes) for other UWP/MSIX valid URI formats.- `C:\\foo\\bar` - locates the bundle in the local filesystem.
-Note [UWP app file access permissions](https://docs.microsoft.com/windows/uwp/files/file-access-permissions).- `resource://moduleName` - locates the bundle as an embedded RCDATA resource in moduleName.
-Specify the resource ID in [`JavaScriptBundleFile`](#javascriptbundlefile).- `resource://` - locates the bundle as an embedded RCDATA resource in the running process's module.
+See [URI schemes](https://docs.microsoft.com/windows/uwp/app-resources/uri-schemes) for other UWP/MSIX valid URI formats.
+- `C:\\foo\\bar` - locates the bundle in the local filesystem.
+Note [UWP app file access permissions](https://docs.microsoft.com/windows/uwp/files/file-access-permissions).
+- `resource://moduleName` - locates the bundle as an embedded RCDATA resource in moduleName.
+Specify the resource ID in [`JavaScriptBundleFile`](#javascriptbundlefile).
+- `resource://` - locates the bundle as an embedded RCDATA resource in the running process's module.
 Specify the resource ID in [`JavaScriptBundleFile`](#javascriptbundlefile).

 ### ByteCodeFileUri
  string `ByteCodeFileUri`